Garbaz/IICCSSS2023/presentation.md

 # Conclusion

-- LLM Surprisal predicts human reading times
+- LLM Surprisals predict human reading times
 - But LLMs aren't fooled by local syntactic coherences
 - 💡 LLM Surprisal as quantitative research tool
 - ⚠️ Limits of LLMs as models of human language processing